 Dogs will bite deeply into soft tissue, and their powerful jaws can cause muscle, tendon, and nerve damage.
 This damage can be exacerbated by a dog that won’t let go after a bite and will instead attempt to shake the victim repeatedly.

-Victims often suffer painful, unsightly bruising as the result of dog attacks and bites.
+Victims often suffer painful, unsightly bruising as the result of dog attacks and bites a person.

 - Disfigurement and Scarring